matthewgomogda/WES237/README.md

 ---

-## Objectives

-1. **GPIO Manipulation**:
-   - Learn to control GPIO pins for output (e.g., LEDs) and input (e.g., buttons) using both MicroBlaze C code and Python.
-   - Understand how to send and receive data over GPIO using bit-level control.

-2. **PL and PS Roles**:
-   - Differentiate between the responsibilities of the PL (peripheral control) and PS (communication protocols like UART, SPI, and I2C).

-3. **Interfacing PMODs**:
-   - Explore PMOD header control for hardware communication.

-4. **Custom Code**:
-   - Develop and test code for sending 2-bit data using GPIO and verifying the data flow between connected pins.

----

 ## Key Learnings

 - The PL primarily controls peripherals like LEDs, buttons, switches, and PMOD headers, while the PS handles high-level communication protocols.